denten-books/plain-text/0-intro.md

 which material artifact disappears from individual conciousness is the also the point where it appears within the social sphere as fetish.

-John Carroll targeted his recommendations for designing human--computer interfaces at novice users, unfamiliar with computing.
-The metaphor eased their transition into a virtual world.
-But once inside, the virtual inhabitant also began to mistake the metaphor for reality.
+Carroll and Thomas wrote their recommendations with novice users in mind.
+The metaphor was supposed to ease the transition into a virtual world.
+But once inside, the virtual inhabitant also began to mistake metaphor for reality.
 The *Apple Design Guidelines* assumed that learning would happen through metaphor.
 But more than forty years of computing under the guidelines have failed to produce a learned public.
-This is evidenced by the frequent and urgent calls to digital literacy on the part of our leading intellectuals, educators, and politicians.[^ln-digitalliteracy] But instead of educating, the preference for easy figurative tropes forged a shortcut to knowledge.
+This is evidenced by the frequent and urgent calls to digital literacy on the part of our leading intellectuals, educators, and politicians.[^ln-digitalliteracy] Instead of educating, the preference for easy figurative tropes forged a shortcut to knowledge.
 Once established, such shortcuts continue to prevent users from literal engagement with computational realities.
-Like Tolstoy's mindless dusting, life at the keyboard increasingly passes without reflection.
+Like Tolstoy's mindless dusting, for most life at the keyboard passes without reflection.
 Worse yet, the trope obscures forces of capital, governance, and control cloaked behind the innocuous figure.

 Estrangement [*ostranenie*], sometimes also translated as "defamiliarization", was the formalist answer to the ossified metaphor.
 Estrangement was meant to